 Scoring will take place following the close of tranche 1 as well as the close of tranche 2.
 As described in Section 2.4.1, tranche-1 and tranche-2 bids will follow the same scoring criteria, with the exception of criterion 3.3 (inclusion of zero-bid areas), which is only applicable to tranche-2 bids.
-The scoring criteria are designed to allow comparison of bids with dissimilar project areas by using CBG-level reference metrics for scoring and other design features.
-For example, scores for Minimization of BEAD Program outlay will be based on the difference between the requested per-location subsidy and the per-location reference subsidy for the CBGs included in the project area.
-This allows bids with partially overlapping sets of CBGs to be compared in an objective and fair manner.
-In the event CBGs that are included in applications that cannot be awarded due to conflict with higher scoring applications, the State will prioritize direct negotiations with those applicants in the direct negotiation stage, as described in 2.4.7.
+The scoring criteria are designed to allow comparison of bids with dissimilar project areas as well as different technologies.